Page Reviewed / Updated - Aug. 2017

 Both one-time and recurring expenses can be covered.
 However, retroactive Medicaid coverage is determined month by month, so if an applicant is found to be ineligible for a certain month, then recurring expenses for that month would not be covered.

 In order to meet eligibility requirements for retroactive eligibility, the applicant must meet the same eligibility criteria required for Medicaid.
+This includes having limited income and assets, with the amount varying based on one’s state.
 There are no additional or special requirements.
 Complete Medicaid eligibility information is available here.

-All states have retroactive Medicaid eligibility option.
+All states have retroactive Medicaid eligibility options.
 Applicants may spend down in order to qualify for retroactive eligibility.
 Learn more about Medicaid Spend Down.

 The process for filing retroactive Medicaid is different in every state, as is the broader Medicaid application process.
 It can be as simple as a checkbox on the form or it can be an additional form altogether which requires completion.